RG-6 coax cable

-RG-6 coax (75 ohm) cables with F-type male connectors should be used to connect the antenna to all televisions and devices.
+This cable is commonly used to connect a TV antenna to all television receivers.
 RG-6 is available with 2, 3, or 4 layers of shielding.
-Four layers has better immunity from interference, is more sturdy and durable (and expensive), but is less flexible than two layers.
-Quad shielded, 4 layers, should be used for outside cables.
+Three or four layers has better immunity from interference and is more sturdy and durable, but is a little more expensive and less flexible than dual shield.
+Quad shield should be used for all outside cables.

 (1) RG stands for "Radio Guide", and is widely used to describe cable performance.
 RG designations were developed by the military during World War II.
 The military has replaced the radio guide reference with military specification MIL-C-17.

-(2) Ohms is cable impedance, the ratio of the electric to magnetic field.
+(2) Ohms is cable characteristic impedance, the ratio of the electric to magnetic field.

 The longer the cable the greater the signal loss.
 Loss also depends on frequency, the higher the frequency (the higher the RF channel), the greater the loss.
 RF channels in the VHF band have less loss than channels in the UHF band.
-Cable (signal) loss is measured in power decibels (dB), and is the power ratio (out /in) on a logarithmic (dB) scale.
+Cable (signal) loss is measured in power decibels (dB), and is the power ratio (watts out / watts in) on a logarithmic (dB) scale (see The dB Scale).

 Splitter and wall output ports that are not used should be terminated with a 75 ohm load or terminator.

 Cables and most televisions and antennas use F-type connectors, male connectors on the cable, and female connectors on the antenna and television.
-Two cables can be connected using an F-type female-to-female, also called barrel, cable connector.
-Wall jacks and coax ground blocks usually have barrel connectors.
-Cable connectors introduce a small signal loss, typically about -0.5 dB.
+Two cables can be connected using a female-to-female connector, also called a barrel.
+Wall jacks and coax ground blocks usually have barrel connections.
+Connectors introduce a small signal loss, typically about -0.5 dB.

 Older antennas and TV's use a 300 ohm twin-lead connection, in these cases a coax-to-twin-lead adapter (75/300 ohm) is required.
 The adapter is a matching network (discrete and/or strip-line resistors, capacitors, inductors) or a balun (matching ferrite transformer).
 An adapter works both ways (bi-directional), signals go from coax to twin-lead or twin-lead to coax.